The Harmonic Quantum Szil\'ard Engine: Discussion

 \section{Discussion}

 We have described in detail how a Szil\'ard engine would work for a quantum particle confined to a harmonic well.
-Unlike the more usual case of the infinite square well, all the stages of the thermodynamic cycle could be solved analytically, allowing us to see the behavior of the engine at both high and low temperatures.
-We computed all relevant thermodynamic quantities and showed how the second law is apparently violated when the Maxwell demon operating the engine is not treated quantum mechanically.
+Unlike the more familiar case of the infinite square well, all the thermodynamic functions could be solved for analytically at the end of each stage of the cycle, allowing us to see the behavior of the engine at both high and low temperatures.
+We then showed how the second law of thermodyamics is apparently violated when the Maxwell demon operating the engine is not treated dynamically.
 Seemingly, the first engine cycle extracts an amount of useful work equal to $k_BT\ln 2$ from the thermal bath.
-However, a full quantum analysis showed explicitly that a quantum demon isn't able to operate the engine for more than one cycle, and that its entropy increases by $k_B\ln 2$ as it recovers information about the position of the particle.
-To continue the cycle, the demon would need to get rid of this entropy which requires it to expend all the energy it had harvested.
+However, a full quantum analysis showed explicitly that a dynamical quantum demon is unable to operate the engine for more than one cycle, and that its entropy increases by $k_B\ln 2$ as it recovers information about the position of the particle.
+To continue the cycle, the demon would need to be reset (thus lowering its entropy), which requires at least as much free energy as is available from the engine cycle.

-An interesting extension of this work would be to study how the quantum Szil\'ard engine operates when the measurement process is weak {\it i.e.} non-projective.
-In the crude measurement model described in Sec.~\ref{secondlaw}, this occurs presumably when $\frac{\delta t \lambda}{\hbar}\neq \frac{\pi}{4}$ and the interaction with the pointer variable doesn't completely project the quantum state to one side of the barrier (see Fig.~\ref{WMP}).
+An interesting extension of this work would be to study how the quantum Szil\'ard engine operates when the measurement process is weak i.e. non-projective.\cite{WeakMeasurement} In the crude measurement model described in Sec.~\ref{secondlaw}, this occurs presumably when $\frac{\delta t \lambda}{\hbar}\neq \frac{\pi}{4}$ and the interaction with the pointer variable doesn't completely project the quantum state to one side of the barrier (see Fig.~\ref{WMP}).